-- a.
+a.
 Backup check-in procedures.
 If iSportsman is not working, hunters will need to call 545-8387.
 All hunters are required to check into an area by leaving their name, Access Pass number, area to be hunted, and state whether they are checking into or out of the area.
-Check-in Example: "Bob Knight checking into K12 and K13."
+Check-in Example: "Bob Knight checking into N35 and N38."
 Hunters checking into an Archery Concurrent With Training area should also add the statement, "for archery hunting only."
-Example: "Bob Knight checking into F2 for archery hunting only." - b.
+Example: "Bob Knight checking into C34 for archery hunting only."

+b.
 Backup harvest reporting procedures.
 If iSportsman is down when a hunter attempts to enter harvest information, the hunter must enter harvest information when iSportsman comes back on line, regardless of the duration it is down.
 Once the hunter is aware of the fact that iSportsman is up and running, (s)he must report any unreported harvest at that time.
 Do not report harvest on the backup answering machine.
-Hunters are only required to check deer, turkeys and pigs into iSportsman. - c.
-In the unlikely event that both the primary and backup systems fail, hunters may continue to hunt but must confirm what areas are available for hunting on that day by checking the information kiosks.
+Hunters are only required to check deer, turkeys and pigs into iSportsman.